matutosi/ontama/README.md

 ***Warning***
 ONTAMA work partly on Macs
+On M1，M2 Mac Use Python or build by your self.
 - Can NOT input mp3 or mp4.
 Convert mp3 or mp4 into wav with other app.
 - Can NOT save results from microphone input.